particle-iot/docs/src/content/getting-started/new.md

 {{!--
 When adding new items to this page:

-- New items go newest first be;low this comment
+- New items go newest first below this comment
 - Be sure to follow the header style exactly: A L3 (###) header, followed by a short description, then the date in YYYY-MM-DD format.
 Make sure MM and DD have a leading 0 if < 10.

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Dual-band Wi-Fi antenna datasheet update 2024-07-12

+Updated the Particle P2/Photon2 Wi-Fi Antenna 2.4/5GHz antenna [datasheet](/assets/datasheets/PARANTWM1EA.pdf) (PARANTWM1EA and PARANTWM1TY).
+The shipping product is unchanged; the previous datasheet was for an earlier version, not the version that shipped.

 ### Device OS 6.1.1 2024-07-11